NACLab/ngc-learn/docs/demonstrations/demo5_amortized_inf.md

-# Demo 5: Amortized Inference: Speeding Up the Settling Process
+# Demo 5: Speeding Up the Settling Process with Amortized Inference

 <i>NOTE: This demonstration is under construction and thus incomplete at the moment...</i>